 Mutual funds retaining their profits can trigger deemed income to be taxed at the investor level even if no actual distributions are made.

 Interest income is subject to a flat tax rate of 25% plus 5.5% solidarity surcharge (in total 26.375%, plus church tax if applicable), which is basically withheld at source.
 Related expenses cannot be deducted.
-Interest income qualifies for the annual investor's allowance of EUR 801 per tax payer for the total of all financial investment income.
+Interest income qualifies for the annual investor's allowance of EUR 801 (EUR 1,000 as of assessment period 2023) per taxpayer for the total of all financial investment income.
 This amount is doubled in the case of married taxpayers filing jointly.

 Note that the investor's allowance is only provided one time for the total of interest and dividend income and capital gains.